It took a while to gain momentum, but 4K Ultra HD Blu-rays are now a firm fixture of almost all major film releases.

-Finally, Microsoft's new Xbox One S games console also features a UHD Blu-ray disc drive.
-It's the first games console to be compatible with 4K Blu-rays, and at around £300, is one of the cheapest way to get a taste of the format.
+On the games console front, Microsoft's Xbox One S also features a UHD Blu-ray disc drive.
+It was the first console to be compatible with 4K Blu-rays, and at around £300, is one of the cheapest ways to get a taste of the format.
 Though be warned, it's not quite up to scratch with rival standalone players.
-(You can read our full review here.)
-And as for the PS4 Pro?
-Sony didn't even bother giving it the capability, leaving PlayStation gamers lumbered with a 10-year-old Blu-ray disc player instead.
-Pah.

 What Ultra HD Blu-ray discs are on sale?

-Ultra HD Blu-ray discs are now on sale worldwide and in the UK, and include titles from 20th Century Fox, Sony Pictures and Warner Bros.
+Ultra HD Blu-ray discs are now on sale worldwide and in the UK, with over 100 titles from 20th Century Fox, Sony Pictures and Warner Bros.

 Will Ultra HD Blu-ray players play existing Blu-rays?

-Yes, Ultra HD Blu-ray players will be fully backwards-compatible with existing Blu-rays.
-Ultra HD Blu-ray discs won't play on old players and there's little chance of upgrades for existing BD players, though - so you will need a new 4K Blu-ray player to get involved.
+Yes, Ultra HD 4K Blu-ray players are fully backwards compatible with existing Blu-rays.
+Ultra HD Blu-ray discs won't play on old players and you can't upgrade old decks, so you will need a new 4K Blu-ray player.

 What TV do you need for Ultra HD Blu-ray?

-On the one hand, an Ultra HD Blu-ray player will work on pretty much any TV - but of course unless it's an 4K Ultra HD TV, you won't see the disc's full-fat 4K resolution on screen.
-If your TV doesn't have the HEVC codec, the player will downscale the disc's content accordingly.
+An Ultra HD Blu-ray player will work with pretty much any TV, but unless it's a 4K Ultra HD TV, you won't see the disc's full-fat 4K resolution on screen.
+If your TV doesn't have the required HEVC codec, the player will downscale the disc's content accordingly.

 Any 4K TV should deliver a 4K picture, but only TVs with the latest spec will be able to take full advantage of what Ultra HD Blu-rays can offer.
-Your TV will ideally need to support HDR, which is increasingly seen as one of the key factors for getting the best possible picture.
-So if you want to make sure you're seeing 4K Blu-ray at its best, then check it's HDR-compatible.
+This includes HDR, which is increasingly seen as one of the key factors for getting the best possible picture.

-Look for a TV bearing the Ultra HD Premium logo - this means it meets certain 4K HDR standards, including support for standard HDR10.
+Look also for a TV bearing the Ultra HD Premium logo - this means it meets certain 4K HDR standards, including support for standard HDR10.
 However, it doesn't mean the set necessarily supports Dolby Vision HDR.